abstractmath.org

 Role playing

-If the author says “x is a real variable” then it plays the role of a real number in whatever expression it occurs in.
+If the author says "$x$ is a real variable" then it plays the role of a real number in whatever expression it occurs in.
 It is like an actor in a play.
-If the producer says Dwayne will play Polonius you know that Dwayne will hide behind a curtain at a certain point in the play.
-When x occurs in the expression you know that if a number is substituted for x in the expression, the expression will then denote the result of cubing the number and subtracting 1 from it.

 Slot or cell

-The variable x is a slot into which you can put any real number.
-If you plug 3 into x in the expression you will get 26.
+The variable $x$ is a slot into which you can put any real number.